SanMedElhadi/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile : Move the file betty from /tmp/ to /tmp/my_first_directory.
 8-firstdelete : Delete the file /tmp/my_first_directory.
 9-firstdirdeletion : Delete the directory my_first_directory that is in the /tmp directory.
+10-back : Write a script that changes the working directory to the previous one.